bottlerocket-os/bottlerocket/variants/README.md

 See [_Update Policy_ in the Security Features document](../SECURITY_FEATURES.md#update-policy) for information on when and how Bottlerocket applies security patches to variants.

-### aws-k8s-1.28: Kubernetes 1.28 node

-The [aws-k8s-1.28](aws-k8s-1.28/Cargo.toml) variant includes the packages needed to run a Kubernetes node in AWS.
-It supports self-hosted clusters and clusters managed by [EKS](https://aws.amazon.com/eks/).

-This variant is compatible with Kubernetes 1.28, 1.29, 1.30, and 1.31 clusters.

-### aws-k8s-1.28-nvidia: Kubernetes 1.28 NVIDIA node

-The [aws-k8s-1.28-nvidia](aws-k8s-1.28-nvidia/Cargo.toml) variant includes the packages needed to run a Kubernetes node in AWS.
-It also includes the required packages to configure containers to leverage NVIDIA GPUs.
-It supports self-hosted clusters and clusters managed by [EKS](https://aws.amazon.com/eks/).

-This variant is compatible with Kubernetes 1.28, 1.29, 1.30, and 1.31 clusters.

 ### aws-k8s-1.29: Kubernetes 1.29 node

 The [aws-k8s-1.29](aws-k8s-1.29/Cargo.toml) variant includes the packages needed to run a Kubernetes node in AWS.